armbian/documentation/docs/User-Guide_Advanced-Configuration.md

 EndSection
 ```

-After a restart, the graphical session should automtaically be shown in the chosen resolution.
+After a restart, the graphical session should automatically be shown in the chosen resolution.

 ## Alter the CPU frequency